tejuvidiyala/Superstore-SQL-Advanced-Analytics/README.md

   * Region
   * Category

----

 ## Tables Created

-The original dataset was divided into the following tables:
+The original dataset was normalized into the following tables:

 ### Customers

-Stores customer information such as customer name, segment, city, state, and region.
+Contains customer details such as customer name, segment, city, state, and region.

 ### Products

-Stores product details including product name, category, and sub-category.
+Contains product information including product name, category, and sub-category.

 ### Orders

-Stores order transaction details such as sales, quantity, discount, and profit.
+Contains order transaction details such as sales, quantity, discount, and profit.

----

 ## SQL Concepts Used